Lone Star

 • price 1 of 4

-El Pelón Taqueria has been a Fenway food staple for years.
-The small, cheerful space gets jam-packed with people before Red Sox games, as fans eagerly pile in to grab a quick bite to eat before the opening pitch—or snag a to-go order to take into the park (yes, you can bring your own).
-Loyal customers tend to stick to the basics like fried plantains and the house tacos, which come in pairs and are filled with outstanding proteins like crispy, spicy cornmeal-crusted fish and grilled steak or chicken with melted Jack cheese.
-They also have a second location in Brighton.
+El Pelón Taqueria has been a Fenway food staple for nearly 30 years.
+The small, cheerful space gets jam-packed with people before Red Sox games, as fans eagerly pile in to grab a quick bite to eat before the opening pitch—or snag a to-go order to take into the park (yes, you can bring your own snacks into Fenway, as long as it complies with the park's bag policy—little-known fact).
+El Pelón also has a Brighton outpost.
+Loyal customers love El Guapo burrito with steak and fried plantains.
+The house tacos come in pairs and are filled with outstanding proteins like crispy, spicy cornmeal-crusted fish and grilled steak or chicken.

 Advertising